Finesse/QueryScribe/docs/grammars.md

 * `Finesse\QueryScribe\Grammars\SQLiteGrammar` — SQLite
 * `Finesse\QueryScribe\Grammars\CommonGrammar` — everything else

-You can use the `compile` method to compile a query object.
+Use the `compile` method to compile a query object.
 Grammar guesses the query type from it's content.
 You can use one of this methods to specify the query type explicitly:

 * `compileSelect`
-* `compileInsert` It returns an array of compiled statements instead of one statement
+* `compileInsert` returns an array of compiled statements instead of one statement
 * `compileUpdate`
 * `compileDelete`